gahyunson/develop-journey/backend/aws_ec2.md

 apple@GH-MacBook-Pro .ssh % ssh-add aws_id_rsa
 Enter passphrase for aws_id_rsa:
 Identity added: aws_id_rsa (apple@GH-MacBook-Pro.local)
-apple@GH-MacBook-Pro .ssh % ssh ec2-user@3
+apple@GH-MacBook-Pro .ssh % ssh ec2-user@Public IPv4 address
 The authenticity of host '3 ()' can't be established.
 ED25519 key fingerprint is
 This key is not known by any other names